How I failed machine learning in medical imaging -- shortcomings and recommendations: Introduction

 \section{Introduction}

-The great process in machine learning opens the door to many improvements in medical image processing~\citep{litjens2017survey,cheplygina2019not,zhou2020review}.
-For example, to diagnose various conditions from medical images, ML algorithms have been shown to perform on par with medical experts \citep[see][for a recent overview]{liu2019comparison}.
+Machine learning, the cornerstone of today's artificial intelligence (AI) revolution, brings new promises to clinical practice with medical images~\citep{litjens2017survey,cheplygina2019not,zhou2020review}.
+For example, to diagnose various conditions from medical images, machine learning has been shown to perform on par with medical experts \citep[see][for a recent overview]{liu2019comparison}.
 Software applications are starting to be certified for clinical use~\citep{topol2019high,sendak2020path}.
+Machine learning may be the key to realizing the vision of AI in medicine sketched several decades ago \citep{schwartz1987artificial}.

-The stakes are high, and there is a staggering amount of research on machine learning for medical images, as many recent surveys show.
-This growth does not inherently lead to clinical progress.
+The stakes are high, and there is a staggering amount of research on machine learning for medical images.
+But this growth does not inherently lead to clinical progress.
 The higher volume of research can be aligned with the academic incentives rather than the needs of clinicians and patients.
-As an example, there can be an oversupply of papers showing state-of-the-art performance on benchmark data, but no practical improvement for the clinical problem.
+For instance, there can be an oversupply of papers showing state-of-the-art performance on benchmark data, but no practical improvement for the clinical problem.
+On the topic of machine learning for COVID, Robert \emph{et al.}~\citep{roberts2021common} reviewed 62 published studies, but found none with potential for clinical use.

-In this paper, we explore avenues to improve clinical impact of machine learning research in medical imaging.
-After sketching the situation, documenting uneven progress, we study a number of failures we see in some medical imaging papers, which occur at different steps of the ``publishing lifecycle'': \begin{itemize} \item What data to use (Section \ref{sec:data}) \item What method to use and how to evaluate them (Section \ref{sec:evaluation}) \item How to publish the results (Section \ref{sec:publishing}) \end{itemize}
+In this paper, we explore avenues to improve clinical impact of machine learning in medical imaging.
+After sketching the situation, documenting uneven progress in Section \ref{sec:sample_size}, we study a number of failures frequent in medical imaging papers, at different steps of the ``publishing lifecycle'': what data to use (Section \ref{sec:data}), what methods to use and how to evaluate them (Section \ref{sec:evaluation}), and how to publish the results (Section \ref{sec:publishing}).
+For reproducibility, data and code for our analyses are available on \url{https://github.com/GaelVaroquaux/ml_med_imaging_failures}.

-In each section we first discuss the problems, supported with evidence from previous research as well as our own analyses of recent medical imaging work.
+In each section we first discuss the problems, supported with evidence from previous research as well as our own analyses of recent papers.
 We then discuss a number of steps to improve the situation, sometimes borrowed from related communities.
-We hope that these ideas will help shape a research community even more effective at addressing real-world medical-imaging problems.
+We hope that these ideas will help shape research practices that are even more effective at addressing real-world medical challenges.